edge-cloud/www.edge-cloud.net/_posts/2014-06-02-monitoring-ipv6-websites-via-thousandeyes.md

 An interesting feature of ThousandEyes is the ability to discover and show path changes for the case that a BGP peer was lost.
 Such path changes often result in brief moments of lost reachability while the path change propagates upstream.
 Or even worse it might cause route flapping, which can cause excessive activity in all the other directly connected routers.

-Let&#8217;s look at the /21 prefix first.
+Let's look at the /21 prefix first.
 With a much larger number of IPv4 public agents we get a pretty nice picture of CloudFlares route graph (See Figure 13).
 We can see direct connections to Transit providers such as nLayer (aka GTT; AS4436) or Telia Sonera (AS1299), but also to smaller peering partners such as SoftLayer (AS36351).

 <div id="attachment_1255" style="width: 610px" class="wp-caption aligncenter">
   <img src="/content/uploads/2014/05/Hetzner7.png" alt="Figure 13: IPv4 Peering of CloudFlare (AS13335)" width="600" height="435" class="size-full wp-image-1255" srcset="/content/uploads/2014/05/Hetzner7.png 600w, /content/uploads/2014/05/Hetzner7-360x261.png 360w" sizes="(max-width: 600px) 100vw, 600px" />